 On March 5, 1980, the church voted to begin a Christian school.
 In September of 1980 the school had 60 students enrolled in grades K4 through fifth grade.
 In its second year of operation, the Lord added a sixth grade.
 From 1983 to 1988 the administration added a new grade every year, and in 1988 Gethsemane Baptist Christian School graduated its first senior class with four graduates.

 When the Smiths came, the church was supporting just a handful of missionaries.
-We are now supporting more than 100 missionaries!
+Under his leadership, Gethsemane began supporting more than 100 missionaries!
 Our yearly giving to missions has more than tripled.
 Pastor Smith’s burden and vision for souls have been taught and passed on to the church body.
 Through his verse-by-verse expository preaching, he has endeavored to faithfully teach the Word of God.
 He is a man that stands for truth, integrity, and consistency.
 His Christianity is real.
 God blessed Gethsemane Baptist Church by bringing Pastor & Mrs. Smith.